raiffas/FormulaCalculator/blogHonor/index.md

 ---
 layout: page
-title: "Honor's Blog"
+title: Honor's Blog
 ---

 #Welcome to Honor's Blog

-#Feb.
+##Feb.
 5, 2020
-This is the text of the post.
+This is the test.